pmq20/node-packer/node/doc/api/child_process.md

    event has occurred).
 6. Positive integer - The integer value is interpreted as a file descriptor that is currently open in the parent process.
 It is shared with the child process, similar to how {Stream} objects can be shared.
+Passing sockets is not supported on Windows.
 7. `null`, `undefined` - Use default value.
 For stdio fds 0, 1, and 2 (in other
    words, stdin, stdout, and stderr) a pipe is created.
 For fd 3 and up, the default is `'ignore'`.